Full spoilers for Outlander Season 8 through the Kings Mountain setup.

 A Loyalist was a colonist who still supported the British Crown.
 Some believed rebellion against the King was morally wrong.
 Some feared independence would create chaos.
 Some wanted protection for their property.
 Some had local grudges against Patriot neighbors.
 Others chose the side they thought was most likely to win.

-Regardless of their reason for loyalty, the Crown believed those Loyalists could become the engine of a comeback.
+Regardless of their reason, the Crown believed those Loyalists could become the engine of a comeback.

-If the army could take Georgia and the Carolinas, recruit Loyalist militia, restore royal authority, and push north, the rebellion might finally start collapsing from the bottom up, and Britain could finally stop throwing money at the problem.
-That became the “Southern Strategy.”
+If the British army could take Georgia and the Carolinas, recruit Loyalist militia, restore royal authority, and push north, the rebellion might finally start collapsing from the bottom up.

 The South had important ports.
 It had valuable agricultural products like tobacco, rice, and indigo.
 It had plantation wealth.
 It had enslaved labor that powered much of that economy.
 It had communities where Loyalist support was real.
 And it had Charleston, one of the richest and most important port cities in North America.